1

 Estimated tax payments

 Although credits may not be claimed prior to the filing of the qualified retailer’s Colorado income tax return, a qualified retailer may take any allowable credits into account in calculating their required estimated payments for the tax year.
-Any allowable credits reduce the qualified retailer’s tax liability for the tax year in which the qualifying electric-powered lawn equipment is sold and thereby reduce the amount of the required estimated payments.
+Any allowable credits reduce the qualified retailer’s tax liability for the tax year in which the new, electric-powered lawn equipment is sold and thereby reduce the amount of the required estimated payments.

 For additional information regarding estimated payments, please see Part 7 of the Colorado Individual Income Tax Guide and Part 9 Colorado Corporate Income Tax Guide.